Ecommerce PPC: Shop Owners Guide to PPC in 2023

 Instant Results

 Another standout benefit of PPC is that your ads go live as soon as you activate your campaigns.
-And if your ads are effective, you can drive significant traffic to your store relatively quickly.
+And if your ads are effective, you can drive significant traffic to your store quickly.
 This differs from organic channels like SEO, which can take several months to yield noticeable results.

 Granular Targeting

-PPC ads make it easy to reach specific segments of your target audience and attract highly-motivated shoppers to your store.
+PPC ads make it easy to reach specific segments of your target audience and attract highly motivated shoppers to your store.
 You can specify who sees your ads based on location, attributes, interests, search behavior, and a host of other targeting options.

 Measurability